shuyangli/shuyangli.github.io/source/portfolio/snooze.html.md

 ---
 title: SnoozeYouLose
-description: Adapt an interface spec for Android to iOS, and implement the specs to build a beautiful, functional app.
+description: adapt an interface spec for Android to iOS, and implement the specs to build a beautiful, functional app
 ---

 During MHacks Winter 2015, I worked on the iOS app SnoozeYouLose along with three friends.
 SnoozeYouLose is an alarm clock that sends money when you snooze.